daKmoR/testing-workflow-for-web-components/README.md

 ```

 So I'm only interested in `a11y-input` not in its implementation detail.
-As an app developer, I'm now a little unlucky as this element "plays" in my domain. preposterous!
+As an app developer, I'm now a little unlucky as this element "plays" in my domain.
+Preposterous!
 After some investigation I conclude there are very valid reasons for a11y input to do what it does.
-Now how can I test it?
+But how can I test it?

-Luckily `.shadowDom` has another ace up its sleeve.
-As it allows us to ignore certain dom parts.
+Luckily `.shadowDom` has another ace up its sleeve; it allows us to ignore parts of dom.

 ```js
 expect(el).shadowDom.to.equal(